dustinpfister/blog_posts/_posts/phaser-tilesprite.md

 For a basic example of a tile sprite I will need a texture, in this example I will be making once via a canvas element.
 Once I have a texture that will repeat well I can then use that texture to make a tile sprite by calling game.add.tileSprite.
 There are some properties that I then can used to work with the tile sprite, but the most important one might be the Phaser.Point instance at the tileSprite.tilePosition property.
 This what I use to make a repeating texture scroll.
 In this section I will be covering a basic working example of this.

 ### 2.1 - The tile sprite helper

+In this method I am creating a tile sprite by calling game.add.tileSprite, the arguments that I give to the constructor are essentially the same as a regular Sprite, so if you are familiar with that constructor you know the drill.
+If not the first two arguments are the x, and y position, the next two are the width and height, the fifth is a key to the sheet I want to use, and the final argument is the frame index.

 ```js
 // make a tile sprite